-1-3 Kesteven Road - draft text of proposed entry for inclusion in 2020
+1-3 Kesteven Road

-Construction date Circa 1900
+Construction Date Circa 1900

 Architect

 Original use Residential

 Current use Residential

 Ward Gipping

 Easting 615519

 Northing 243603

-Year added to Local List 2020
+Year added to Local List 2021

 3 detached red brick dwellings, identical in design with two storey canted bay windows either side of an arched brick porch with keystone above.
 Replacement fenestration has been installed of a sympathetic design which respects the historic character of the dwellings.
 The topography of Kesteven Road is amplified by the stepped height of the houses, as land falls away towards the river valley, illustrated best by the height of the chimneys.